Harrisburg in Cabarrus County, North Carolina — The American South (South Atlantic)

 Location.
 35° 19.274′ N, 80° 39.642′ W. Marker is in Harrisburg, North Carolina, in Cabarrus County.
 Marker is at the intersection of 4815 NC Highway 49 South (State Highway 49) and Morehead Road (State Highway 1300), on the right on 4815 NC Highway 49 South.
 The marker located at the entrance to the Harrisburg Presbyterian Church Cemetery.
 Touch for map.
 Marker is in this post office area: Harrisburg NC 28075, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Stonewall Jackson Training School (approx. 4½ miles away); Warren Coleman (approx. 5.9 miles away); Memorial to Lieut.
-Col. George Locke (approx. 6.4 miles away); Red Hill (approx. 7 miles away); Barber-Scotia College (approx. 7.3 miles away); James P. Cook (approx. 7.6 miles away); Cabarrus Black Boys Fountain (approx. 7.6 miles away); Jefferson Davis (approx. 7.6 miles away).
+Charlotte Motor Speedway (approx. 2.6 miles away); University of N.C. at Charlotte (approx. 4.1 miles away); Stonewall Jackson Training School (approx. 4˝ miles away); Warren Coleman (approx. 5.9 miles away); Memorial to Lieut.
+Col. George Locke (approx. 6.4 miles away); Red Hill (approx. 7 miles away); Barber-Scotia College (approx. 7.3 miles away); Trading Path (approx. 7.4 miles away).

 Also see . . .

 1. Biographical Directory of the United States Congress - Alexander, Nathaniel, (1756 - 1808).
 (Submitted on May 23, 2011, by PaulwC3 of Northern, Virginia.)

 2. North Carolina Office of Governor - Governors of North Carolina - Nathaniel Alexander.
 (Submitted on May 23, 2011, by PaulwC3 of Northern, Virginia.)